loft-demos/vcluster-platform-demo-app-template/README.md

-# echo-app
+# vCluster Platform Demo App
-Simple echo app and helm chart repository template to use with Loft Labs vCluster.Pro demo examples.
+Simple demo app to use with Loft Labs vCluster Platform demo examples.
+The repository also include a `vcluster-gitops` directory used to setup different demos and serve as an example of managing the vCluster Platform with GitOps using Argo CD.

-## vCluster.Pro Integration Examples
+## vCluster Platform Integration Examples

 ### Argo CD